Finance with Meritize

 SkillsBuildingTM services for students.
 Get Credit for Your Merit.

-Meritize looks beyond FICO scores and uses your previous academic, military and work achievements to enhance your credit evaluation and improve your loan options.
+Meritize looks beyond FICO scores and uses your previous academic and military achievements to enhance your credit evaluation and improve your loan options.

 We know you are more than your credit score, and we believe your past achievements are an important indicator of your future potential.
 That’s why we review your experience in school, previous jobs and even the military to improve your borrowing potential.